Bo Ningen

-Bo Ningen are a Japanese four-piece noise rock and alternative rock band, consisting of Taigen Kawabe (bass/ vocals), Yuki Tsujii (guitar), Kohhei Matsuda (guitar) and Monchan Monna (drums).
-Though they come from Gumma, Tajimi, Nishinomiya, and Tokyo, they coalesced in London.
-They are signed to Stolen Recordings and licensed to Sony Music Associated Records in Japan.
+BO NINGEN are a Japanese four-piece noise rock and alternative rock band, consisting of Taigen Kawabe (bass, vocals), Kohhei Matsuda (guitar, electronics), Yuki Tsujii (guitar), and Monchan Monna (drums).
+Though they come from Gumma, Tajimi, Nishinomiya, and Tokyo, they met in London.
+They have released music via Stolen Recordings (also licensed to Sony Music Associated Records in Japan, and Black Night Crash Records in Australia) and Alcopop!
+Records.

 They have performed collaboratively with Damo Suzuki, Faust and Savages.

 Biography

 The name Bo Ningen means "Stick Man" in Japanese.

-Taigen (vocal and bass) and Kohhei (guitar) met at a gig in 2006 and formed the first Bo Ningen duo; they were later joined by Yuki and then by Monchan.
+Taigen (vocals and bass) and Kohhei (guitar) met at a gig in 2006 and formed the first Bo Ningen duo; they were later joined by Yuki and then by Monchan.
 The band booked into a studio on Hackney Road and in summer 2007, after continual 12 hour jams they played the first “true” Bo Ningen show at the Wilmington Arms.
 They then set up their own night 'Far East Electric Psychedelic' at Cross Kings in Kings Cross.